Tiergan Vashir

 • House Lord: Asygvir - The Destroyer.
 "He Whose Crown Pierces the Heavens".
 Loosely associated with Rhalgr, the Destroyer, God of Destruction and Thal - the Keeper of the Dead.
 He/Him

 • Asygvir is a cold and towering spirit represented by the Decaying White Stag whose arrival is heralded by Silence and whose antlers 'pierce the heavens'.
 He is known to rarely speak, so when he does - all must listen.
-The Ashir often associate him with endings, destruction, death, the night, decay, shadow, and silence.
+The Ashir often associate him with endings, destruction, death, the night, decay, shadow, and purification.

 • While his appearance is sometimes met with dread, the wisest of the Ashir also see him as a Spirit of Purification.
 He is the Destroyer of weak structures, unsteady foundations, and fragile, stagnant status quo, leaving behind only what was strong enough to truly last and serve you.